-- Public procurement.
-EPAs will aim to ensure full transparency in procurement rules and methods at all government levels, following the principles of the Government Procurement Agreement (WTO). - In addition, the parties will may seek progressive liberalisation of their procurement markets on the basis of the principle of non discrimination and taking into account their development levels. - Standards, technical regulations and conformity assessments.
-EPAs will confirm the objective of the Cotonou Agreement to negotiate, where appropriate, mutual recognition agreements in sectors of mutual interest.
+Public Procurement.
+EPAs will aim to ensure full transparency in procurement rules and methods at all government levels, following the principles of the Government Procurement Agreement (WTO).
+In addition, the parties may seek progressive liberalisation of their procurement markets on the basis of the principle of non-discrimination and taking into account their development levels.

+Standards, Technical Regulations and Conformity Assessments.
 EPAs should contain a comprehensive chapter on Technical Barriers to Trade (TBT), building on and going beyond the WTO Agreement on TBT.
-This chapter should aim at, inter alia, compatibility and convergence of technical regulations through the application of international standards, streamlining testing and certification requirements through the adoption of risk based conformity assessment procedures and strengthening transparency. - Sanitary and Phytosanitary Standards.
+This chapter should aim at, inter alia, compatibility and convergence of technical regulations through the application of international standards, streamlining testing and certification requirements through the adoption of risk based conformity assessment procedures and strengthening transparency.

+Sanitary and Phytosanitary Standards.
 EPAs should contain a comprehensive chapter on Sanitary and Phytosanitary Standards (SPS), in line with other recent EU agreements.
-Building on the principles of the WTO Agreement on SPS, the negotiations should aim to include issues, such as the use of international standards (IPPC, OIE and Codex), transparency and non-discrimination, avoidance of undue delay, harmonization, the recognition of equivalence, the recognition of the parties' health and pest status, regionalisation (zoning), control, inspection and approval of procedures, precautionary principle, audit, certification, import checks, emergency measures, pre-listing in the veterinary field, treatment of the European Union as a single entity, technical cooperation, improved cooperation on anti-microbial resistance and animal welfare and the mechanisms to address specific trade concerns related to SPS measures.
-Furthermore, the chapter should stress the relevance of information exchange between the parties in case of changing standards and the need for flanking policies, including technical cooperation. - Data protection.
-EPAs will set the objective to work towards the elimination of obstacles to free movement of personal data between the parties, created by the lack of protection for personal data, via, inter alia, exchange of information and experts.
+Building on the principles of the WTO Agreement on SPS, the negotiations should aim to include issues, such as the use of international standards (IPPC, OIE and Codex), transparency and non-discrimination, avoidance of undue delay, harmonization, the recognition of equivalence, the recognition of the parties' health and pest status, regionalisation (zoning), control, inspection and approval of procedures, precautionary principle, audit, certification, import checks, emergency measures, prelisting in the veterinary field, treatment of the European Union as a single entity, technical cooperation, improved cooperation on anti-microbial resistance and animal welfare and the mechanisms to address specific trade concerns related to SPS measures.
+Furthermore, the chapter should stress the relevance of information exchange between the parties in case of changing standards and the need for flanking policies, including technical cooperation.

+Data Protection.
 EPAs will set the objective of ensuring a high-level of protection of privacy and personal data through appropriate legal regimes and policies, including effective enforcement by independent supervisory authorities, as a central factor of citizens' trust in the digital economy and a key element to facilitate commercial exchanges and enforcement cooperation between the Parties.